cold-quix/mtg-analysis/README.md

 - I knew that `wurm` was a common green creature type and card nameword, but I was very surprised to see it at the top of the list (or near the top if the `elf`/`elvish` split were fixed).
 In recent years, the designers have decided that `hydra` sounds cooler, so that has become the standard "big, scary green creature" type.

 - `Bola` is one of the least common black/red namewords, but this is not due to any number of spinning rocks connected by strings.
-The big bad evil dragon Nicol Bolas is associated with black and red mana, and I believe the stopword cleaning interpreted his name improperly (Bolas's Citadel -> `Bola` + `Citadel`).
+The big evil dragon Nicol Bolas is associated with black and red mana, and I believe the stopword cleaning interpreted his name improperly (Bolas's Citadel -> `Bola` + `Citadel`).

 - The `Sliver` creature type is among the most common in red, blue, and white, despite Slivers being present in all five colors (as a hive mind of creatures each strengthening one another).
 This indicates there are more multicolored Slivers that are partially red/blue/white than in other colors.